 - Communication With Non-Technical Clients and Colleagues

-- Geometric Dimensioning & Tolerancing Professional, American Society of Mechanical Engineers International, 2018
+- Geometric Dimensioning & Tolerancing Professional, International Society of Mechanical Engineers, 2018

-- Certified Reliability Engineer, American Society for Quality, 2013
+- Certified Reliability Engineer, International Society for Quality, 2013

 Now, let’s walk through the most important strategies for writing an equally good engineering CV yourself.

 On average, corporate positions attract 250 CVs.

 Do you think recruiters read all of them?
 Of course not.